DaBomberNTG/FredBoat-Docs/source/index.rst

 * SoundCloud (single tracks only)
 (TODO: Add remaining)

-Let me know if you want other sites supported.
+Let me know if you want other sites supported by suggesting in the `suggestion channel <https://discord.gg/Rdsp666>`_ .

 -------------------------------
   Frequently Asked Questions